/ seo-glossary / What Is Local Pack? SEO Glossary

 Why the Local Pack Matters for SEO

 The local pack occupies prime real estate on the search results page.
-It appears above organic results for local queries, which means the three businesses listed in the pack get the majority of clicks for those searches.
-Studies consistently show that the local pack captures 30-40% of all clicks on local search results pages.
+It appears above organic results for local queries, which means the three businesses listed in the pack get a large share of clicks for those searches.
+There is no official Google figure for local pack click share, so treat any single percentage with caution.
+The number commonly cited by local SEO vendors falls in the 30 to 50 percent range, but it is an estimate from third-party studies rather than a published spec.

 This matters for several reasons:

-- Purchase intent.
-Local searches have extremely high commercial intent.
-Google reports that 76% of people who search for something nearby visit a business within 24 hours, and 28% of those searches result in a purchase.
+• Purchase intent.
+Local searches have high commercial intent.
+Think with Google has reported that 76 percent of people who search on their smartphones for something nearby visit a related business within a day, and 28 percent of those searches result in a purchase.
+Treat these as Google marketing-research figures rather than algorithm specs.

 How the Local Pack Works

-Relevance measures how well a business listing matches what the searcher is looking for.
+Relevance, in Google's words, "is how well a Business Profile matches what someone is searching for."
 This is based primarily on your Google Business Profile categories, business description, and the information you provide.
 A search for "Italian restaurant" will not show a Mexican restaurant, even if it is closer.
+Google advises adding complete and detailed business information so it can better match your profile to relevant searches.

-Distance considers how far each potential result is from the location used in the search.
-If someone searches "pizza near me," Google uses the searcher's GPS location (on mobile) or approximate location (on desktop) to determine proximity.
-If the query includes a specific location like "pizza in Brooklyn," Google centers the results around that area.
+Distance, again per Google, "refers to how far each business is from the customer who's searching."
+If someone searches "pizza near me," Google uses the searcher's location to calculate proximity.
+If the query includes a specific place like "pizza in Brooklyn," Google centers the results around that area.
+Google notes that if a searcher does not specify a location, it calculates distance based on what it knows about their location.

 Your Google Business Profile (GBP) is the foundation of local pack rankings.
 Without a claimed and optimized GBP listing, you have essentially zero chance of appearing in the local pack.